XiaoPongo/thebandarco/_posts/2025-06-29-my-website-blog.md

 - Fix bugs
 - Suggest improvements

 Unlike GitHub Copilot or Cursor (both paid), **Void is 100% free**.
-But it does need a decent laptop (at least 8GB RAM) and takes a bit of setup.
+But it does need a decent laptop (at least 8GB RAM, with local AI model setup using Ollama) and takes a bit of setup.
 I’m still figuring it out, but if you want to go beyond just customizing and learn real web dev with AI, this is a solid tool to try.

 ### 📌 In Closing